xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

   * __R__ Foo's component C > Port 1 > LocationUtil > testop is removed
   * __R__ Foo.masl under ```Foo/models/...``` does not show the testop operation

+TODO - test for case where the whole interface is removed

+9.x Verify that existing synchronization tests are unaffected.
+All existing Junits must pass.

 ### End